On This Page

 Minimum Energy Efficiency Standards (MEES)

-Since April 2018, the Minimum Energy Efficiency Standards have made it a legal requirement for all privately owned properties to have an EPC rating of at least an 'E' before they are sold or let.
+Since April 2018, the Minimum Energy Efficiency Standards have made it a legal requirement for all privately rented properties to have an EPC rating of at least an 'E' before they are let.
 As of April 2020, this requirement has now been extended to tenancies that existed prior to April 2018.

 Last Updated: 03/08/2020